-Read on to learn more about different functions of red and yellow bone marrow as well as the conditions that affect bone marrow.
+Read on to learn more about the different functions of red and yellow bone marrow, as well as the conditions that can affect bone marrow.

 Red bone marrow is involved in hematopoiesis.
 This is another name for blood cell production.
 Hematopoietic stem cells that are found in red bone marrow can develop into a variety of different blood cells, including: